Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="createentry"></a>
 # **CreateEntry**
-> CommittedEntryResponse CreateEntry (string context, string chainId, Entry entry, DateTime? currentAnchorTime = null)
+> CommittedEntryResponse CreateEntry (string context, string chainId, Entry entry)

 Create a new entry in the provided chain